Healthcare Professionals

 The clinical implication

-This is why Neuromonics produces lasting results where other approaches fail.
+This is why Neuromonics produces lasting results where other approaches fall short.
 The personalized acoustic stimulation reduces auditory cortex hyperactivity.
 The music-based delivery retrains the attentional filter system.
 And the carefully engineered program promotes desensitization of the limbic emotional response.
-All three processes addressed simultaneously — which is what 20 years of clinical evidence supports.
+All three processes addressed simultaneously, which is what 14 published clinical trials and 20 years of research support.

 83%